 - What is your policy on inducing labor if I go beyond my due date?

 Another important thing to consider when selecting a health care provider is where you want to deliver.
-If you have a certain place in mind, you need to make sure that person has the appropriate privileges at that facility so he or she can deliver your baby there.
+If you have a certain place in mind, you need to make sure that person has the appropriate privileges at that facility so they can deliver your baby there.

 Choosing Where Baby Will Be Born